agiliopadua/compute_fep/examples/CC-CO/README.md

 calculations using free-energy perturbation (FEP) and finite-difference thermodynamic integration (FDTI):

+* `mols` -- Molcule description files and force field database used to create the initial configurations for the simulations `data.0.lmp` and `data.1.lmp`

 * `fep01` -- Calculation using FEP, multi-stage transformation of an ethane molecule in methanol.
 Results in `fep01.lmp`